AMReX-Astro/workflow/_sources/olcf-compilers.rst.txt

 .. note::

-   ROCm 5.4.3 does not seem to work with Castro&mdash;there are memory access issues in the burner
+   ROCm 5.4.3 does not seem to work with Castro--there are memory access issues in the burner

 .. note::